 One common characteristic of a corporate Bulldog is its willingness to fight to protect its turf.
-On a long-term basis, a dominant market share position helps deliver top-tier returns on assets and income but also breeds envy among competitors.
+On a long-term basis, a dominant market share position is often associated with stronger returns on assets and income but also breeds envy among competitors.
 Those competitors are not always docile, and a new entrant occasionally attempts to upset the mix.

-The key trait of Bulldogs' operating philosophy is their insistence on protecting and growing market share.
+In our view, the key trait of Bulldogs' operating philosophy is their insistence on protecting and growing market share.
 This philosophy, however, does not always comport with Wall Street's focus on quarterly operating result progression.